noviceCoder27/loan-calculator/README.md

 That's it!
-Your School Management project should now be running.
+Your Loan Calculator project should now be running.

 # Charts